 - This is a mandatory benefit in Singapore for Singapore Citizens (SCs) and Permanent Residents (PRs), and it is subject to legislation.
 Employers must comply with this legislation and auto-enroll eligible employees in their monthly Central Provident Fund (CPF) declarations.

 - Currently, the contributions of the employee and an employer depend on the age and income of the employee.
-Only the first $6,000 of monthly wages are taken into consideration for the computation of CPF contributions.
+Only the first $6,000 monthly wages are considered for computing CPF contributions.
+It will move to $6,300 on September 1, 2023, $6,800 on January 1, 2024, $7,500 on January 1, 2025, and $8,000 on January 1, 2026.
 The contribution levels for those aged below 55, earning above $750 per month, is 37% of the basic monthly wage (employer contribution 17%, employee contribution 20%).
 This is the highest contribution bracket.
-The contribution levels for those earning less than $750 per month and/or age 55 and above, are lower.
+The contribution levels for those earning less than $750 monthly and/or age 55 and above are lower.

 - On January 1, 2021, CPF contribution increases began.
-Currently, 37% is applicable up to age 55, however that will be extended to 60.
-Today, those aged 55 to 60 have a 26.5% contribution level (combined), those aged 60 to 65 contribute 16.5%, and a contribution level of 12.5% for those above 65.
+Currently, 37% is applicable up to age 55.
+However, that will be extended to 60.
+Today, those aged 55 to 60 have a 29.5% contribution level (combined), those aged 60 to 65 contribute 20.5%, and a contribution level of 12.5% for those above 65.
 All these brackets will move upwards over time.
-By 2030, the full CPF rate will be applicable for those aged 55 – 60.
+By 2030, the full CPF rate will apply to those aged 55 – 60.
 This article explains the changes.

-- During the core income-earning years, the CPF contributions will be divided into 3 accounts, Ordinary account (to fund housing and retirement), Special (to fund retirement), Medisave (to fund basic healthcare).
+- During the core income-earning years, the CPF contributions will be divided into 3 accounts, Ordinary account (to fund housing and retirement), Special (to fund retirement), and Medisave (to fund basic healthcare).
 Once someone reaches 55, the Retirement Account is introduced.

-- The statutory retirement age is 62, however, employers are encouraged to offer re-employment up to the age of 67.
+- The statutory retirement age is 63.
+However, employers are encouraged to offer re-employment up to 68.